yoshuaNahar/Wasschema-App_Parkhaven/README.md

 JSP, Servlets and Spring JDBC.
 When realizing that Servlets are embarrassingly old I updated the app to use Spring MVC.
 The latest version was made in Angular and Firebase to test the latest development tools out there.

+#### Note
+Create your own environment & firebase-messaging-sw files when pulling.